 Salmon is widely known as one of those foods categorized as a superfood.
-The presence of omega-3 fatty acids in salmon is makes it a superfood.
-Here are the health benefits of salmon.
+It is an excellent source of protein and omega-3 fatty acids.

 Excellent protein source